-It’s time to explore the various LinkedIn paid tools and features.
+It’s time to explore the various LinkedIn paid tools and features and discuss the advantages and disadvantages of LinkedIn advertising.

 LinkedIn was one of the earliest social media platforms to take off – launched in 2003 – and it benefits from having been around a long time.
 The platform is well-optimised, has changed very gradually over the years and has an excellent search function.
 It functions on keyword search: names of businesses, colleges, universities or people.
 It also holds a lot of content, so topic based search works well too.